-We have conducted this targeted assessment in accordance with our instructions from the Minister.
+We have conducted this targeted assessment in accordance with our Terms of Reference.

 We found that the council's revised embellishment items are consistent with the essential works list, and that nexus is established for most revised embellishment items, except for site preparation and establishment costs for the former Grange Avenue landfill site, as these duplicate the site remediation costs.
-We found that most of the council's revised costs are reasonable, but that the cumulative application of allowances leads to unreasonably high allowances for open space embellishment.
+We found that most of the council's revised costs are reasonable.